 Fifty years ago, 1949, was Robinson's most brilliant season.
 He was 30 years old that season, far older than most third year players in the history of the game.
 He peaked with a league leading .342 average and 37 stolen bases.
 He beat out the great Stan Musial, who hit .376 the year before and .338 in 1949 and swept the MVP title 50 years ago.

 What was most significant was that the honor was gained on the field, had nothing to do with Robinson's birthright and almost ended discussion about race for the rest of his playing days.

 Robinson was a fading star in 1955 when the Brooklyn Dodgers finally won a World Series over the Yankees and quit after a lackluster 1956.
 He had been traded to the Giants over that winter but had already decided he had enough.
 He left with a loud roar, a controversial article announcing his retirement in Look Magazine.

-He was inducted into the Hall of Fame on July 23, 1962, the first black to gain the honor.
+He was inducted into the Hall of Fame on

 His legend took off again in 1997 as the 50th anniversary of his arrival in the game was celebrated.
 Numerous books and articles about him appeared.
 His widow, Rachel Robinson, stepped forward to remind a new generation of his legacy.